anthonycaccese/minui-menu-es-de/README.md

          - If you want to use your own font then add your font file into the `theme-customizations` folder and set the value for this property to the path to your font.
 For example; if your font was named `font.ttf` then the value you would set for this would be `./theme-customizations/font.ttf`.
       - `textlistSelectedColor` - Sets the text color for the selected item in the list
       - `textlistSelectedBackgroundColor` - Sets the highlight color for the selected item in the list
+      - `textlistSelectedBackgroundCornerRadius` - Sets how round the corners of the selector should be. `0` will remove the rounded edges, `0.05` will make a pill shaped selector.
+You can try different values inbetween for different effects.
       - `textlistUnselectedColor` - Sets the text color for unselected items in the list
       - `helpsystemFont` - The font that will be used to display text in the included help system.
          - If you want to use ES-DE's default font then you can set this value to `default`